3b3al/text-file-matcher/README.md

 To use this application:
 Sign Up
-Login To generate Token(That u use on any request) Configure the paths of File A and the directory containing the pool of text files in the properties file.
+Login To generate Token(That u use on any request)

+Configure the paths of File A and the directory containing the pool of text files in the properties file.

 Execute the Spring Boot application.

 Review the generated scores to identify the text file that best matches File A.
-Contribution
-Contributions to this project are welcome.
-If you encounter any issues or have suggestions for enhancements, please feel free to submit a pull request or raise an issue on the GitHub repository.

 **Notes:
--You will find needed environment variables on docker-compose file to use them on your yml -You can use docker compose to run the project
+-You will find needed environment variables on docker-compose file to use them on your yml

+-You can use docker compose to run the project